 See also: Localization strategy: Your guide to engaging a global audience

-Why is localized marketing in Europe is so important?
+Why is localized marketing in Europe so important?

 There are 44 countries in Europe, 24 official languages—more than 200 spoken ones—and over 740 million Europeans spread across the continent.
-While we have many similarities that bring us together, so much more differentiates us.
+While there are many similarities that unite the European population, the differences are even more pronounced.

-Language is the most obvious distinction, but we also have differences in our cultures, geographies and frames of reference.
-So, when it comes to content marketing in Europe, adapting your messages to different audiences, local languages and cultural nuances are key.
+Language is the most obvious distinction, but there are also differences in cultures, geographies and frames of reference.
+So, when it comes to content marketing in Europe, adapting your messages to different local audiences, languages and cultural nuances are key.

 It’s also important to remember that marketing localization isn’t a copy and paste process; it’s understanding the local nuances that draw in an audience.
 And it’s sharing the right content at the right time, said in the right way.